The Nation: Nancy Pelosi: Farm Girl

 On Friday, Pelosi will deliver the keynote address at the National Farmers Union’s 105th annual convention.
 Her focus will be on opportunities for development in rural communities, with special attention to increasing the use of renewable fuels.
 The speaker recognizes that there is common ground on which the party’s environmentally-conscious base can stand with farmers, and she is paying a lot of attention to that turf.

-Others, particularly Montana Governor Brian Schweitzer and that state's new Democratic senator, Jon Tester, have worked hard and well to get Democrats to recognize that there are unmet economic and social needs in rural America -- not to mention significant openings for smart electoral appeals by a Democratic Party that recognizes and addresses those needs.
-But Pelosi, a native of
+Others, particularly Montana Governor Brian Schweitzer and that state’s new Democratic senator, Jon Tester, have worked hard and well to get Democrats to recognize that there are unmet economic and social needs in rural America — not to mention significant openings for smart electoral appeals by a Democratic Party that recognizes and addresses those needs.
+But Pelosi, a native of Baltimore who now represents San Francisco, has been impressively attentive to the concerns of corners of America that have in recent years been exploited by too many Republicans and neglected by too many Democrats.

 NFU President Tom Buis says ‘[Pelosi] is leading the charge to develop strong rural policy in Congress.’